 After referrals, my second-biggest source of new clients has been networking.
 If you have spare bandwidth, attend meetup events, seminars, and trade organization meetings in your field.
 You might also meet colleagues in the same field who can help you in some way, perhaps by referring overflow work that they have.

 And, network at other places you hang out like at your church, school, social gatherings, etc.

 Professionally-printed business cards are not a frivolous business expense.
 They’re cheap.
 Get them.
 There are online services like Vistaprint.

 Nothing is a bigger turnoff than when someone is interested in your services, asks for your business card, and you don’t have one.
-That just screams “I’m an amateur”, or worse, “I am clueless and disorganized”.
+That just screams “I’m an amateur”.

 Of course, this depends on what industry you’re in and should be analyzed on a case-by-case basis.
 But for me, and many other freelancers I’ve talked to in multiple fields, referrals give much more business than ads do.

 When I first started my web development business, I noticed that a lot of clients who needed a new website also needed images.
 Photography has been a hobby of mine, so I started offering those services as well, to become more of a “one-stop-shop”, which paid off well.

 See what your clients need and expand or change your services accordingly.
 You might start out doing one job and change to something different after getting some market feedback.
 Be open to change, especially if you are not seeing the amount of business you expected.

 Learning is really important when you’re starting out and inexperienced.
 You should learn the industry vocabulary, stay on top of the current industry trends, learn the latest techniques, and so forth.
 Block out time to do this!
 Even though you’re not directly earning income when you’re learning, it will pay for itself eventually.